graphql/graphql-over-http/README.md

 }
 ```

-Note: both query and mutation operations can be sent over POST requests.

 # Response

 When a GraphQL server receives a request, it must return a well‐formed response.
-The server’s
+The server's
 response describes the result of executing the requested operation if successful, and describes
 any errors encountered during the request.

 ## Body

 If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

+A server MUST return a `Content-Type` HTTP Header with a value of a valid GraphQL content type.

+When sending a successful response to a client, the server SHOULD respect the given `Accept` header on the request and attempt to encode the response in the desired content type.
+The server MUST support a content type of `application/graphql+json`.

+If no `Accept` header is given, the server MUST respond with a content type of `application/graphql+json`.

 Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response
 may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.